rocketacademy/basics-sl-docs/day07-objects/README.md

 ### Code Examples and Discussion Questions

-**Question 7:** Demonstrate this using the Chrome Dev Tools console.
+**Question 7:** Copy `deck7` into your Chrome Dev Tools console.
 Have a look at this original example of setting up an entire deck of cards (array of objects).
 What could be problematic with this approach?

 **Answer 7:** This approach isn't logically wrong, but it can be tedious.
 As SLs, we may have noticed copying and pasting this code into the Chrome Dev Tools console already require so much scrolling!